ekzhang/fastseg/README.md

 - Initial release

-## About MobileNetV3
+## Overview

-Here's an excerpt from the abstract of the [original paper](https://arxiv.org/abs/1905.02244):
+Here's an excerpt from the [original paper](https://arxiv.org/abs/1905.02244) introducing MobileNetV3:

 > This paper starts the exploration of how automated search algorithms and network design can work together to harness complementary approaches improving the overall state of the art.
 Through this process we create two new MobileNet models for release: MobileNetV3-Large and MobileNetV3-Small, which are targeted for high and low resource use cases.
 These models are then adapted and applied to the tasks of object detection and semantic segmentation.
 >
-> For the task of semantic segmentation (or any dense pixel prediction), we propose a new efficient segmentation decoder Lite Reduced Atrous Spatial Pyramid Pooling (LR-ASPP).
+> For the task of semantic segmentation (or any dense pixel prediction), we propose a new efficient segmentation decoder Lite Reduced Atrous Spatial Pyramid Pooling (LR-ASPP). **We achieve new state of the art results for mobile classification, detection and segmentation.**
 >
 > **MobileNetV3-Large LRASPP is 34% faster than MobileNetV2 R-ASPP at similar
 accuracy for Cityscapes segmentation.**
 >
 > ![MobileNetV3 Comparison](https://i.imgur.com/E9IYp0c.png?1)

+This project tries to faithfully implement MobileNetV3 for real-time semantic segmentation, with the aims of being efficient, easy to use, and extendable.

 ## Requirements

 This code requires Python 3.7 or later.
-It is tested with PyTorch version 1.5 or above.
+It is tested with PyTorch version 1.5 and above.
 To install the package, simply run `pip install fastseg`.
-You can then load the pretrained model:
+Then you can get started with a pretrained model:

 ```python
 # Load a pretrained MobileNetV3 segmentation model in inference mode